Tennessee's 16th Senate district

 Tennessee's 16th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Janice Bowling since 2012, succeeding Democrat Eric Stewart.

 Geography

-District 16 is based in the rural areas to the west of Chattanooga, covering all of Coffee, Franklin, Grundy, Marion, Sequatchie, Van Buren, and Warren Counties.
-Communities in the district include Tullahoma, Manchester, McMinnville, Winchester, Dunlap, Jasper, South Pittsburg, Gruetli-Laager, and Spencer.
+District 16 is based in the rural areas to the west of Chattanooga, covering all of Coffee, DeKalb, Franklin, Grundy, Lincoln, and Warren Counties.
+Communities in the district include Tullahoma, Manchester, McMinnville, Winchester, and Gruetli-Laager.

-The district overlaps with Tennessee's 4th and 6th congressional districts, and with the 25th, 31st, 39th, 43rd, 47th, and 92nd districts of the Tennessee House of Representatives.
-It borders the states of Georgia and Alabama.
+The district overlaps with Tennessee's 4th and 6th congressional districts.
+It borders the state of Alabama.

 Recent election results

 Tennessee senators are elected to staggered four-year terms, with odd-numbered districts conducting elections in midterm years and even-numbered districts conducting elections in years of presidential elections.